makersacademy/bowling-challenge/README.md

 In order to help pass this test the frame should know if its score is a spare.

-Created FrameSpec.js and wrote a test for frame.isSpare to return true if the frames rolls are five and five.
+Created FrameSpec.js and wrote a test for frame.isSpare to return true if the rolls are five and five.
 Red.

-- Wrote the isSpare method to return a bool of roll1 plus roll2 equals 10
+- Wrote the isSpare method true hardcoded.

+Green

+Wrote a test for isSpare to return false if the rolls are 1 and 1.
+Red.